 You can click some buttons (or use their drop-down menus) to toggle through attributes.
-For example, if you click the Archived Don’t Care button multiple times, it will change to Archived Is Set then Archived Is Not Set and finally back to the original setting, indicating whether or not to filter based on the Archived attribute.
+For example, if you click the Archived Don’t Care button multiple times, it will change to Archived Is Set then Archived Is Not Set and finally back to the original setting, indicating if to filter based on the Archived attribute or not.

 You can filter job entries based on when they started, when they are scheduled to run, and when they finished.
-For each of these attributes, you can enter start and/or end dates either manually or by clicking the calendar icon.
+For each of these attributes, you can enter the start and the end dates either manually or by clicking the calendar icon.

 Whatever filters you set, the respective screen will list only the items that meet all of the filter criteria.
 For example, in Jobs > History, if you enter values in the Id and Client Name fields and toggled the archiving button to Archived Is Set (and did not change any other of the filters shown), the screen would display only archived jobs for the named client in the specified range of job IDs.

 Columns and sorting